Deploying to AEM as a Cloud Service

 $ java -jar aem-sdk-quickstart-xxxx.x.xxx.xxxx-xxxx.jar -r publish,dev

-Maintenance Task configurations must be persisted in source control since the Tools > Operations screen will no longer be available in Cloud environments.
-This has the benefit of ensuring that changes are intentionally persisted rather than reactively applied and perhaps forgotten.
-Please reference the Maintenance Task article for additional information.
+Maintenance Task configurations must be persisted in source control because the Tools > Operations screen is not available in Cloud environments.
+This benefit ensures that changes are intentionally persisted rather than reactively applied and forgotten.
+See Maintenance Task article for additional information.